-In recent years millennials have become the largest generation in the work force, surpassing generation X by almost 3 million The impact millennials have had on the work environment has been substantial, particularly the balance of work and life.
+In recent years millennials have become the largest generation in the workforce, surpassing generation X by almost 3 million .
+The impact millennials have had on the work environment has been substantial, particularly the balance of work and life.
 Research shows that millennials would choose a work/life blend rather than a work/life balance.
-33% say managing their family, career, and personal activities has become difficult in the past 5 years .
+33% say managing their family, career, and personal activities have become difficult in the past 5 years .
 In reaction to this change, the modern workplace has shifted, and more and more people are choosing to work from home.

 Why are Millennials Choosing to Work from Home?

 In addition to the increasing adoption of the work-life blend, Millennials are staying home for other reasons.
 The US Census found that the average commuter spends 9 days a year commuting, and that commute duration has increased 20% since the 1980s .
 For individuals starting professional careers, this statistic is alarming, especially when the cost of commuting is factored in.
 Millennials simply do not want to spend an hour a day commuting, especially when that distorts the work/life blend.
 However, it isn’t just employees that are noticing the benefits of working remotely.
 The number of employers offering a work from home option has grown by 40% in the past 5 years .
 This trend is not just positive for the millennials employee.
 Employers offering at least part-time telecommuting flexibility collectively save $44 billion each year .
 This reduction in costs stems from the fact that the companies are paying less in real estate costs.
 In addition to saving money, companies offering a work from home option notice an improvement in productivity when their employees work from home.
 86% of employees say they’re most productive when they work alone—away from distractions like ineffective meetings, loud offices, and gossip .
 This increase in productivity coupled with the decreased office space costs increases overall employer saving.